ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 It's possible to end the process with Ctrl-C at any time.

-At this point, the specification of the new Subnet is created on disk, but is not deployed yet.
+At this point, CLI creates the specification of the new Subnet on disk, but isn't deployed yet.

 Print the specification to disk by running the `describe` command: